pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

         py -m build --wheel

-The ``wheel`` package ill detect that the code is pure Python, and build a wheel that's named such that it's usable on any Python installation with the same major version (Python 2 or Python 3) as the version you used to build the wheel.
+The ``wheel`` package will detect that the code is pure Python, and build a wheel that's named such that it's usable on any Python installation with the same major version (Python 2 or Python 3) as the version you used to build the wheel.
 For details on the naming of wheel files, see :pep:`425`.